Sound and complete axiomatizations of coalgebraic language equivalence: Coalgebras over Algebras

-Suppose the contrary and let $T \subseteq A$ be the set of terms (or finite $\Sigma$-trees on~$\{x\}$) such that every path in $t$ from the root to a leaf has the same length.
+Suppose the contrary, let $A'_0$ be the $\Sigma$-subalgebra of $A'$ generated by $\{t_x\}$, and let $T \subseteq A_0'$ be the subset of those terms (or finite $\Sigma$-trees on~$Y$) such that every path in $t$ from the root to the generator $t_x$ has the same length.
 For example, of the following finite $\Sigma$-trees

 the first four are in $T$ but not the fifth one.
-Let $t$ and $s$ be $\Sigma$-trees of different height in $T$.
-Then we clearly have $h(t) \neq h(s)$; this follows from the fact that for a tree $t$ of height $n$ in $T$ we have
+For every $\Sigma$-tree in $t$ we call the maximal length of a path from the root to the generator $t_x$ the \emph{height} of that tree.
+Now let $t$ and $s$ be $\Sigma$-trees of different height in $T$.
+Then we clearly have $k(t) \neq k(s)$, where $k: B \to \nu F$ is the unique $F$-coalgebra homomorphism; this follows from the fact that for a tree $t$ of height $n$ in $T$ we have

-Thus, the equation $t = s$ is not in the congruence generated by $E$ (otherwise, we would have $q(t) = q(s)$ which implies $h(t) = h(s)$).
-Now let $k$ be the height of the tallest $\Sigma$-tree that occurs in an equation from $E$.
-Then the $k+1$-st equation in~\refeq{eq:eqnlist} above is not generated by $E$ as this equation is of the form $2 \o t = t' + t''$ with $t$, $t'$ and $t''$ of height $k+1$.
+Thus, the equation $t = s$ is not in the congruence generated by $E$ (otherwise, we would have $q(t) = q(s)$ which implies $k(t) = k(s)$).
+Now let $\ell$ be the height of the tallest $\Sigma$-tree that occurs in a relation from $E$.
+Then the $\ell+1$-st equation in~\refeq{eq:eqnlist} with $x$ replaced by $t_x$ is not generated by $E$ as this equation is of the form $2 \o t = t' + t''$ with $t$, $t'$ and $t''$ of height $\ell+1$.
 If $s$ and $s'$ are terms of height greater that $k$ related by the smallest congruence generated by $E$, then $s$ and $s'$ must have the same head symbol.
-So $2 \o t$ and $t' + t''$ are not related. \end{example}
+So $2 \o t$ and $t' + t''$ are not related.
+Thus, we arrive at the desired contradiction. \end{example}

 We already mentioned that one way to say that finitely generated and finitely presentable objects coincide is to say that finitely presentable objects are closed under quotients.
 The following lemma extends the latter property to locally finitely presentable coalgebras.